 For those with a very small amount of extra skin and just a small amount of muscle weakness below the belly button, a mini tummy tuck can be performed through a shorter incision and the skin is lifted to the belly button.
 There is no incision around the belly button, which either stays in the same place or is sometimes pulled a little lower down as the skin is stretched out.

 For patients with a large amount of tissue that hangs over the pubic area and causes problems (like rashes and repeated infections), a panniculectomy may be performed for medical reasons.
-This procedure requires at least three months of documentation of infections and medical treatments by a family doctor to apply to most insurance companies for coverage of this procedure, and even then, insurance may not approve the procedure.
+This procedure requires at least three months of documentation of infections and medical treatments by a family doctor to apply to most insurance companies for coverage of this procedure.
+However, some insurance may not approve the procedure.

 It is important to understand that although panniculectomy does improve the appearance of the abdomen, it is not a cosmetic procedure like an abdominoplasty.
 It is done primarily for relief of symptoms and for patients who are at high risk due to previous abdominal surgery, prior hernia repairs or obesity.
 In a panniculectomy, all the tissue on the lower abdomen that can be pinched together is removed without lifting the tissues, tightening the abdominal muscles, or recreating the belly button.